holepunchto/autobase/README.md

 ## API - Linearized Views

-Autobase is designed for sharing linearized views over many input Hypercores.
-There's a one-to-many relationship between an Autobase instance, and the linearized views it can be used to power.
-A single Autobase might be processed in many different ways.
+Autobase is designed for computing and sharing linearized views over many input Hypercores.
+A linearized view is a "merged" view over the inputs, giving you a way of interacting with the N input Hypercores as though it were a single, combined Hypercore.

 These views, instances of the `LinearizedView` class, in many ways look and feel like normal Hypercores.
 They support `get`, `update`, and `length` operations.